boldingd/EclipsePhaseContent/Locus.md

 It's true that, in an egalitarian society without poverty, there's certainly *less* crime — there basically are no crimes of poverty or desperation.
 But the basic assertion is still bullshit: crime definitely still happens.

-Read the neighborhood mesh posts in any rich, well-off block on Mars, and you'll discover that safe, comfortable human beings can still find all manor of grudges, grievances, hates, and hurts to hold against one-another.
+Read the neighborhood mesh posts in any rich, well-off block on Mars, and you'll discover that safe, comfortable human beings can still find all manner of grudges, grievances, hates, and hurts to hold against one-another.
 There's the old meme about a married couple shooting each other in a fight over what to watch, and that kind of interpersonal shit still happens on Locus.

 > **Anarcat**: I really don't want to cross a line, but I have to emphasize just how wrong this idea is.